Commercial Real Estate Terms and Definitions

 Inventory that is not currently occupied.
 If subtenant space is excluded from the calculation, the term “direct vacant space” is recommended.

-An investment in a real estate asset with existing cash flow (and value) that can be increased by raising occupancy, rents or both.
-Owners typically carry out one or more of the following to add value to a building: improve or replace building systems, provide new finishes, introduce new amenities, improve access or circulation to the building, add square footage, etc.
+A value-add fund, consisting of value-add properties, includes investment in a real estate asset with existing cash flow (and value) that can be increased by raising occupancy, rents or both through the execution of a business plan.
+Owners typically carry out one or more of the following to add value to a building: improve or replace building systems, provide new finishes, introduce new amenities, improve access or circulation to the building, add square footage, etc. Expected returns are moderate, commensurate with the moderate risk; they are higher than core and lower than opportunistic investments.

 Walk Score

-Walk score is a number between 0 and 100 that measures the number of amenities such as retail, businesses, parks, theaters and schools that can be accessed by foot inside a 1-mile radius from a particular address.
+A number between 0 and 100 that measures the amount of amenities such as retail, businesses, parks, theaters and schools that can be accessed by foot inside a 1-mile radius from a particular address.

 Warehouse

-A facility primarily used for the storage or distribution or both of materials, goods and merchandise.
-(Typical characteristics are shown in the Industrial Building Types Matrix.)
+A facility primarily used for the storage and/or distribution of materials, goods and merchandise.
+(See Industrial Building Types Matrix in the PDF of the report.)

 Work Letter